The Valcucine Sustainable Development Goals

 To crown a path made of innovation and passion, in 2011 Valcucine receives the Premio dei Premi per l'innovazione (Award of awards for Innovation).

 “For the social and ecological awareness with which Valcucine, a company that expresses a business culture based on ethics, environmental friendliness and innovation, has been managed since the eighties.
 The recognition of this commitment wants to be an example for entrepreneurs and designers, so that attention to sustainability is increasingly affirmed as a criterion to be adopted, alongside formal and functional research, in the design and production of design”.
-Through these words, the President of the Republic of Italy, Giorgio Napolitano, gives Gabriele Centazzo the Premio dei Premi per l'Innovazione in the prestigious Quirinale Palace.
+Through these words, the President of the Republic of , Giorgio Napolitano, gives Gabriele Centazzo the Premio dei Premi per l'Innovazione in the prestigious Quirinale Palace.

 The President of the Republic of Italy, Giorgio Napolitano, gives Gabriele Centazzo the “Premio dei Premi per l'Innovazione“.